Triscus/EuroshieldGranular/README.md

 `C:\Program Files (x86)\Arduino\hardware\teensy\avr\libraries\Audio`

-You should be able to use the Sketch by default.
+You should be able to use the sketch by default.
+To use the modified library look out for the definitions at the beginning of the code

 ## In/Outs
 * Input 1:	  Audio Input